Q: Doesn’t stuff like this already exist?

-Q: So, what exactly do I get for that money?
+Q: So, what exactly do you write about?

-Moritz H.: Focus is not a macro newsletter.
-While we analyze important market developments, our aim is to synthesize quant-driven trading ideas into actionable investment themes.
+Moritz H.: While we analyze important market developments, our aim is to synthesize quant-driven trading ideas into actionable investment themes.
 We zero in on price trends, momentum, spreads, correlation, and volatility.
 We look at futures, equities, ETPs, options, and digital assets – and anything else that crosses our quantitative trading minds.
-This makes Focus original and unique.

-Q: Can you please tell me more about your 2Q Portfolio?
+Q: Can you please tell me more about Takahē Capital?

-Q: Why the combination of systematic and opportunistic trades?
+Q: Why the combination of systematic and discretionary trades?

 Moritz S.: Over the years I’ve come to realize that quant-driven, systematic trading – if done right – is the most dependable and robust investment approach out there.
-When you combine several uncorrelated trading systems, for example trend following and commodity spreads, magic happens.
-It’s also good for my mind: I have a system which I can follow and rely on.
+When you combine several uncorrelated trading systems, for example, trend following and commodity spreads, magic happens.
+It’s also good for my mind: I have a system that I can follow and rely on.
 It anchors me, in a positive way.
-However, my background in derivatives trading and structuring enables me to sometimes develop an additional perspective on markets.
-For the most part we’re looking to add positively convex trades to the portfolio, for instance by being long options.
-Sometimes we see opportunities in niche markets such as the bitcoin cash & carry trade which we repeatedly managed to enter at amazingly high implied funding rates.
-It wasn’t a free lunch though, because there’s risk involved in every trade, but it’s certainly been a free snack.
-And therefore we wanted to have a bite.
+However, my background in derivatives trading and structuring enables me to develop an additional, non-linear perspective on markets.
+For the most part, we’re looking to add positively convex trades to the portfolio by buying options which replace the linear delta of existing futures positions.
+Sometimes we see opportunities in niche markets such as the bitcoin cash & carry trade which we managed to execute at amazingly high implied funding rates.
+It wasn’t a free lunch though, because there’s risk involved in every trade, but it’s certainly been a good snack and we wanted to have a bite.
 At other times we find markets with interesting forward pricing characteristics that lend themselves really well for options trades, and so on.
 It’s like a box of chocolates: you never know what you get because markets change all the time.
-For us, the combination of our systematic trading systems with these opportunistic trade ideas provides the best outcome.
+For us, the combination of our systematic trading systems with these opportunistic, option-based trade ideas provides the best outcome.

-Q: How do I know if I’m getting my money’s worth?
+Q: How do I know if I’m this is right for me?

-M&M: Good question, tough to answer.
-There are no guarantees in life, but if you want to move forward and make money in the markets you need to take some risks, have a plan and try things out.
-We hope our Focus report providers readers the motivation to give it a shot.
+Moritz H.: Good question, tough to answer.
+There are no guarantees in life, but if you want to move forward and make money in the markets you need to take some risks, have a plan, and try things out.
+We hope our work will motivate you to give it a shot.
 Trust me, years from now you’ll be more disappointed by the things that you didn’t do than by the ones you did do.

 Q: This doesn’t sound like it’s for me.

-M&M: Fine.
+Moritz H.: Fine.
 It surely isn’t for everyone.
 But ask yourself about the alternatives for your portfolio and your long-term financial well-being: long-only buy-and-hope with greater 60% drawdowns?
-60/40 at a time when yields are essentially zero across the board?
+Or a 60/40 blend at a time when yields are essentially zero across the board?
 Risk-parity with massive leverage on negatively-yielding treasuries?
 Short naked puts?
 No, thank you!